skrey/yellow-extensions/documentation/content.md

 `[Yellow](https://github.com/markseu/yellowcms)`

+Make a list:

+    * item one
+    * item two
+    * item three

 For the most part, write text like you would do in an email and it becomes a web page.
+There are [plugins](https://github.com/markseu/yellowcms-extensions/tree/master/plugins) you can download.